German militarism: World War II and immediate Post-War Era

 Nazi Germany, which succeeded the Weimar Republic, was a strongly militaristic state.
 German militarism found its peak in the Nazi era in a most destructive manner.
-The reintroduction of conscription on 21 May 1935 was only the latest episode after the establishment of several paramilitary state-led organisations such as the Hitler Youth, the Reichsarbeitsdienst, the SA, the Schutzstaffel (SS), and others.
-The army, navy and Luftwaffe were reinforced for a war of aggression and extermination by 1939.
+The reintroduction of conscription on 21 May 1935 was only the latest episode after the establishment of several paramilitary state-led organisations such as the Hitler Youth, the Nazi Party, the Sturmabteilung (SA), the Schutzstaffel (SS), and Gestapo.
+The Wehrmacht (armed forces) were reinforced for a war of aggression and extermination by 1939.
 State and society developed into a totalitarian and militaristic direction, permeating into all aspects.
 Personal forms of autonomy were drastically reduced and control by the state apparatus strongly increased.

 The whole system already present in the Empire was directed towards educating the youth into holding a generally militaristic attitude and, if necessary, sacrificing itself for the good of the state.
 That social militarisation of German society had fatal consequences in combination with Hitler's ideology of "All or Nothing" in regards to the war, with it being fought without the possibility of any conditional surrender.
 For a final time, a military-oriented socialisation of the youth was forced.
 For instance, in the subject of "Wehrehrziehung" (lt.
 "Defensive Education"), children's songs held texts that glorified war.
 Heinrich M. Sambeth's song book for elementary school called "Sonnenlauf" includes the Horst Wessel Song, the anthem of the Nazi party and state, preceded by the passage:

 This text, being addressed to first-graders with the message and symbolism with the end goal of sacrificing oneself for the good of people and fatherland.
 Another children's song, written by Hermann Claudius and Konrad Ameln included the line:

 Several institutions existed for the indoctrination of children, such as the Napola, intended to raise the elites of the future state.